schickm/lwlightning.org/swimteam-handbook/summer-season-swim-team-fees.md

 </tbody>
 </table>

 ### Registration
+New this year: You can register online until May 23rd

 <a href='https://connect001.rectrac.com/wbwsc/illincoln_1.wsc/wbsearch.html?xxmod=AR&xxactivitynumber=206702'>Click here to register online for Swim Team at the Village of Lincolnwood website</a>.

-You may also register by printing out the form below.
+You can also register after May 23rd by printing out the form below.
 Once completed, it can be faxed, mailed, or brought in person to the contact details listed on the form.

 <a href="/wp-content/uploads/2008/04/2014-Fillable-Registration-Form.pdf">2016 Fillable Registration Form</a>

 ### New to the Lightning Team?

 You must also register for stroke clinic.
-This can also be done online.  <a href='https://connect001.rectrac.com/wbwsc/illincoln_1.wsc/wbsearch.html?xxmod=AR&xxactivitynumber=206701'>Click here to register for Lincolnwood Stroke Clinic</a>
+This can also be done online before May 23rd.  <a href='https://connect001.rectrac.com/wbwsc/illincoln_1.wsc/wbsearch.html?xxmod=AR&xxactivitynumber=206701'>Click here to register for Lincolnwood Stroke Clinic</a>

 Incentive: Receive $10 off swim team when registering for stroke clinic.
 For any registration questions call the Lincolnwood Parks &amp; Rec (847) 677-9740